 - Sogou Information.
-Sogou Information will need to re-apply for HNTE qualification in 2015. - Sogou Technology.
-Sogou Technology will need to re-apply for HNTE qualification in 2017.
+Sogou Information re-applied for HNTE qualification in July 2015.
+Pending approval of its re-application, Sogou Information is entitled to continue to enjoy the beneficial tax rate as if it had already qualified as an HNTE for 2015. - Sogou Technology.
+Sogou Technology is qualified as an HNTE for 2015 and 2016, and will need to re-apply for HNTE qualification in 2017.